openxc/openxc-python/docs/_shared/common_cmdoptions.rst

 .. cmdoption:: --usb-vendor <vendor_id>

-    Specify the USB vendor ID of the attached CAN translator to use.
+    Specify the USB vendor ID of the attached vehicle interface to use.
 Defaults to the Ford Motor Company vendor ID, ``0x1bc4``.

     If the data source is not set to USB, this option has no effect.

 .. cmdoption:: --serial-port <port>

-    Specify the path to the virtual COM port of the CAN translator.
+    Specify the path to the virtual COM port of the vehicle interface.
 Defaults to ``/dev/ttyUSB0``.

     If the data source is not set to serial, this option has no effect.

 .. cmdoption:: --serial-baudrate <baudrate>

-    Specify the baudrate to use with the serial-based CAN translator.
+    Specify the baudrate to use with the serial-based vehicle interface.
 Defaults to 115200.

     If the data source is not set to serial, this option has no effect.